Local Tomography of Large Networks under the Low-Observability Regime: Main result

 We offer here an outline of the proof of Theorem~\ref{co:main}.
 The detailed proof is reported in Appendix~\ref{app:Theor1} and related appendices~\ref{sec:proof},~\ref{sec:HC}, and~~\ref{app:smalldist}.

-First, we use the fact (proved in~\cite{tomo}), that the entries of the error matrix in~(\ref{eq:errmatfirstdef0}) are nonnegative, implying, for $i,j\in \mathcal{S}$: \beq Np_N [\hat{\bm{A}}_{\mathcal{S}}]_{ij}=Np_N \bm{a}_{ij} + N p_N \bm{e}_{ij}\geq Np_N \bm{a}_{ij}. \eeq In view of Property~$2$, Eq.~(\ref{eq:errnonneg}) implies that, when $i$ and $j$ are interacting nodes, the quantity $Np_N [\hat{\bm{A}}_{\mathcal{S}}]_{ij}$ exceeds a positive threshold $\tau$ with high probability, and, hence, part $i)$ of Theorem~\ref{co:main} is proved.
-If, in addition, we show that the magnified error $Np_N \bm{e}_{ij}$ converges to zero in probability over the non-interacting pairs, i.e., if we prove part $ii)$, then it is possible to classify correctly, as $N\rightarrow\infty$, each pair of nodes by comparing the truncated estimator $\widehat{\bm{A}}_{\mathcal{S}}$ against the threshold $\tau$ (or any smaller value): if $Np_N [\widehat{\bm{A}}_{\mathcal{S}}]_{ij}>\tau$, then classify $(i,j)$ as an interacting pair, otherwise classify it as non-interacting.
-As a result, and since the cardinality of the observable set is finite, part $iii)$ would follow if we are able to prove part $ii)$.
+First, we use the fact (proved in~\cite{tomo}) that the entries of the error matrix in~(\ref{eq:errmatfirstdef0}) are nonnegative, implying, for $i,j\in \mathcal{S}$: \beq Np_N [\hat{\bm{A}}_{\mathcal{S}}]_{ij}=Np_N \bm{a}_{ij} + N p_N \bm{e}_{ij}\geq Np_N \bm{a}_{ij}. \eeq In view of Property~$2$, Eq.~(\ref{eq:errnonneg}) implies that, when $i$ and $j$ are interacting nodes, the quantity $Np_N [\hat{\bm{A}}_{\mathcal{S}}]_{ij}$ exceeds a positive threshold $\tau$ with high probability and, hence, part $i)$ of Theorem~\ref{co:main} is proved.
+If, in addition, we show that the magnified error $Np_N \bm{e}_{ij}$ converges to zero in probability over the non-interacting pairs, i.e., if we prove part $ii)$, then $Np_N \left[\widehat{\bm{A}}_{\mathcal{S}}\right]_{ij}\rightarrow 0$ (and, hence, $Np_N \left[\widehat{\bm{A}}_{\mathcal{S}}\right]_{ij}$ stays below $\tau$ as $N$ goes to infinity) over the non-interacting pairs.
+Now, in order to prove part $iii)$, we need to show that it is possible to classify correctly, as $N\rightarrow\infty$, {\em each} pair of nodes by comparing the truncated estimator $\widehat{\bm{A}}_{\mathcal{S}}$ against the threshold $\tau$ (or any smaller value): if $Np_N [\widehat{\bm{A}}_{\mathcal{S}}]_{ij}>\tau$, then classify $(i,j)$ as an interacting pair, otherwise classify it as non-interacting.
+Since the cardinality of the observable set is finite, parts $i)$ and $ii)$ imply part $iii)$ by direct application of the union bound.
+Accordingly, it remains to examine part $ii)$.